Devil-99/Tech-Talk/README.md

+# Tech-Talk
+This project is a simple chatting website created using React JS.Deployed in Firebase and used Firestore database.

+The web-app run on - [this](https://techtalk-50225.web.app/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).